ophub/amlogic-s9xxx-openwrt/documents/README.md

    If the progress bar does not move, you can try plugging in the power.
 Under normal circumstances, the power provided by the USB A-A alone is sufficient for flashing.
 ```

-Once the factory reset is complete, the box has been restored to the Android TV system, the operation of installing the OpenWrt system is the same as the first time you installed the system.
-Just do it again.
+Once the factory reset is complete and the box has been restored to the Android TV system, the procedure for installing OpenWrt is the same as your initial installation—simply repeat the process.

 #### 10.9 Unable to Boot After Installing Mainline u-boot